gmawdo/graymamba/README.md

     - Uses Shamir Secret Sharing to disassemble file contents into secret shares upon creation.
     - Reassembles the secret shares to reconstruct the file contents when the file is read.
     - Enhances security by ensuring that file contents are only accessible when a threshold number of shares are combined.
+    - The protocol of disassembly and reassembly os controlled by blockchain and provides audit hooks that are tamper-proof.
 2. Provenance Tracking with Blockchain:
-    - Tracks provenance by recording disassembly and reassembly events on Polkadot/Aleph Zero blockchain.
+    - Tracks provenance by recording disassembly and reassembly events on Polkadot/Aleph Zero blockchain or similar (e.g. Merkle Tree and append only aidit with ZKPs).
     - Provides tamper-proof records ensuring the integrity and traceability of file operations.
-3. Redis Cluster for Persistence:
+3. A data store for Persistence that must adhere to the following requirements as embodied in a trait:
-    - Utilizes Redis Cluster to store files and directories  persistently.
+    - Store files and directories  persistently.
-    - Ensures high availability and fault tolerance.
+    - Ensure a high availability and fault tolerance.
+    - Provide a set of operations that can be used to implement the file system.
+    - Currently Redis and RocksDB are the only data stores that adhere to the trait.
 4. Git Interception for Fast Cloning:
     - Enhances the cloning of large Git repositories by utilizing Shamir Secret Sharing.
     - Disassembles repository data into secret shares for faster and secure cloning processes.